 Please request for any other options through our contact form.
 We will be happy to deliver our library in any convenient for your project formats.

-Analyzing the structures of known inhibitors we found that most of them are ARV-3933side mimetics which are not distinguished from the nucleosides by virus enzymes in the active site.
+Analyzing the structures of known inhibitors we found that most of them are AVR-3933side mimetics which are not distinguished from the nucleosides by virus enzymes in the active site.

 Therefore taking into account pharmacophores and topology of nucleosides and reported nucleoside-like antiviral agents we carefully selected the set of Nucleoside mimetics from our screening collection.
 The compounds from the set contain natural-like moieties and diverse heterocycles as bioisosters of nucleosides.
 Additionally, special emphasis has been made on compounds that possess several H-bond donors and potentially can form similar interactions with the protein nucleoside-binding sites as a native nucleoside.